Read This First

 Prompt 4: If the notion of the social contract is to have any real ethical obligation, it will need to be able to coherently distinguish which systems they are ethically obligated to in the following scenarios, right?

-The section turns on Annexation of Nomadic Peoples, Territorial Claim by a Warring Nation, and Transition from Anarchy to Monarchy by Fiat.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Annexation of Nomadic Peoples, Territorial Claim by a Warring Nation, and Transition from Anarchy to Monarchy by Fiat in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The central claim is this: You’re highlighting crucial scenarios that challenge the concept of the social contract, particularly its reliance on consent—tacit or explicit—and its ability to confer ethical obligations on those governed by it.
+In plain terms: The section highlights crucial scenarios that challenge the concept of the social contract, particularly its reliance on consent—tacit or explicit—and its ability to confer ethical obligations on those governed by it.

-The important discipline is to keep Annexation of Nomadic Peoples distinct from Territorial Claim by a Warring Nation.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Annexation of Nomadic Peoples distinct from Territorial Claim by a Warring Nation.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 The legitimacy of imposing a social contract on these nomadic peoples can be questioned on grounds of consent and cultural imposition.
 Nomadic groups typically have their own social systems that may not align with those of a sedentary state.
 Imposing a foreign social contract could be seen as ethically unjustifiable without meaningful dialogue and consent from the nomadic peoples.